In Senate rematch, Democrats hope for an Espy upset but remain realistic about Mississippi politics

 To pull off a victory, Espy will need to attract more voters like Harper.

 “Me, I’ve always been a Republican because of spiritual guidance,” he says, “but I’m beginning to see now some politicians use the Bible as a tool to get in office with a personal agenda, and I’m pretty much wishy-washy now.
-I have no party line barriers anymore.
+I have no party-line barriers anymore.
 I’ll vote Democrat or Republican, depending on the track record of those politicians.”

 Asked if Mississippi could elect a Democrat, Harper said, “Well, it’s happened in the past.”